The Mailbox Project

 A compilation of the completed work will be published as a limited-edition book by Dongola upon the project’s completion and will hopefully be exhibited in the future.

-The 57 artists to whom the notebooks were shipped to are the following:
+The notebooks were shipped to 59 artists.

 “Cities Under Quarantine – The Mailbox Project” opened at Villa Romana, Florence, Italy in September 2021.
 The exhibition had 4 editions, with each showcasing the work of 15 artists!
 For our Villa Romana exhibit we were joined by three new artists: Musa Michelle Mattiuzzi, Margherita Moscardini, and Francesca Banchelli.